Frequently Asked Questions

-No, Azelaic acid also works superior on Acne ectopia (hidradenitis suppurativa).
-Realize if you are creating a pharmaceutical product it should contain 20% concentration to be in line with FDA regulations, for cosmetic products you can use any concentration up to 14% and studies have shown it will still be effective against various types of acne breakouts.
-Obviously the effectiveness will depend upon the concentration of Azelaic acid in the product.
+No, for example, Azelaic acid is also very effective on Acne Ectopia (hidradenitis suppurativa).
+Realize if you are creating a pharmaceutical product it should contain 20% concentration to be in line with the other approved FDA products, for cosmetic products in general a concentration up to 14% is recommended and several studies are available to demonstrate that also at such a concentration Azelaic acid is effective against various types of acne breakouts.
+Obviously the effectiveness will depend upon the concentration of azelaic acid in the product.

 6. What concentration of Azelaic acid would I need for rosacea treatment?

 Considering the pharma approved products (drugs) are based on a 15% by weight content of Azelaic content, surely cosmetic products containing from 5 to 15% by weight of azelaic acid will be effective to treat skin affected by rosacea..
 Again, the higher the concentration the better the product will perform.

 7. What concentration of azelaic acid would I need for hair (re)growth treatment?

 Many studies are available in the art demonstrating Azelaic acid from 3 to 10% is able to stimulate hair (re)growth.
 Very good results are obtained using a combination of Azelaic acid with zinc sulphate and vitamin B6.

 8. What concentration of azelaic acid would I need for skin lightening and liver (sic) spots?

 Data are available in the art showing positive results using from 3% to 10% by weight of azelaic acid.

 9. Is Azelaic acid soluble in water and can its solubility be improved?